 We were all right the whole time.

-The mob in the media did nothing.
+The mob and the media did nothing.

-Anyway, John Solomon, your take, and we're gonna keep you guys for the hour, so we have plenty of time.
+And we're going to keep you guys for the hour, so we have plenty of time.

-Um a level of misinformation and erroneous information and disproven information that the FBI allowed to persist with the Pfizer court.
+It is just stunning a level of misinformation and erroneous information and disproven information that the FBI allowed to persist with the FISA court.

-They fleeced the Pfizer court.
+They fleeced the FISA court.

-And in so doing, they fleeced the American public And they violated the civil liberties of the four men who were targeted by this investigation.
+And in so doing, they fleeced the American public and they violated the civil liberties of the four men who were targeted by this investigation.

-It is just when you look at these 17 uh failures, these 17 misinformations, these 17 omissions, they are so glaring as to almost appear intentional.
+It is just when you look at these 17 failures, these 17 misinformations, these 17 omissions, they are so glaring as to almost appear intentional.

-Oh, by the way, to say that he didn't have it when in fact that it said just the opposite.
+Oh, by the way, to say that he didn't have it when in fact it said just the opposite.

 That's right.

-I mean, and the core thing, the only thing that would justify a FISA against Carter Page was that he had met with these two guys in Russia, the two Igors I call them, the FBI knew that wasn't true.
+I mean, and the core thing, the only thing that would justify a FISA against Carter Page was that he had met with these two guys in Russia, the two Igors, I call them.

 It allowed that to persist for a year and allowed the court to keep extending these warrants.

-That subsource disowned the information attributed to him in the dossier.
+That sub-source disowned the information attributed to him in the dossier.

 We could have saved two years of the Mueller investigation if the FBI had just come clean about that.

-It is tragic to civil liberties, it's tragic to the American desire for truth that these FBI agents and officials allowed this farce to go on for two years.
+It's tragic to the American desire for truth that these FBI agents and officials allowed this farce to go on for two years.

 Greg Jarrett, your takeaway from this.